nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 ![Evolution of performance by cluster and indicator.
 Black lines represent the median trend for the cluster.](png/year_evol.png) {#fig:out_trend}

 We dig further into this using a simple regression framework where, for every C/UA, we fit a linear trend on the evolution of (average point score) performance between 2013 and 2019.
 A positive coefficient in the trend suggests an improvement in performance and a negative coefficient a decline in performance.
-We present the results in @fig:reg_chart}, where we also include a horizontal black line depicting the average trend coefficient for C/UAs in each cluster, and a horizontal red dashed line depicting the average trend coefficient for all C/UAs.
+We present the results in @fig:reg_chart}, where we also include a horizontal black line depicting the average trend coefficient for C/UAs in each cluster, and a horizontal red dashed line depicting the average trend coefficient for all C/UAs (see interactive version [here](https://nesta-slides.s3.eu-west-2.amazonaws.com/reg_comparison.html)).

 ![Trend coefficient by C/UA inside each cluster.
 The black horizontal line represents the mean trend coefficient for C/UAs in the cluster and the red horizontal dashed line represents the mean trend coefficient for all C/UAs.](png/reg_comparison.png) {#fig:reg_chart}